tikmatrix/www.tikmatrix.com/docs/intro.md

 - One license code binds to one computer, but you can replace the computer for free.
 - The number of phones you can connect may be limited by your computer's hardware (e.g., a standard motherboard can connect to around 40 USB devices).

-If you need a trial, please contact support.
+We don't offer free trials, but we can provide a free feature demonstration.
+Please contact our support team.

 ## What You'll Need